XVertNet: Unsupervised Contrast Enhancement of Vertebral Structures with Dynamic Self-Tuning Guidance and Multi-Stage Analysis: Experiments and Analysis

-To evaluate the effectiveness of our proposed model from a professional standpoint, we sought the opinion of two expert radiologists.
-The assessment was performed on four sets of 71 randomly selected X-ray images from three different datasets, with each set containing our enhanced results, Fattal's results, Madmad's results, and an audit set with original images.
-The radiologists were blinded to which images were processed by our model and were asked to rank each image in the sets on a scale of 1 to 3, with 1 indicating the highest-quality image and 3 indicating the lowest-quality image.
-The ranked scores were summarized in Table \ref{table:1}, which reveals that our method received the highest grade from both radiologists.
+We engaged two independent and unbiased clinicians to further assess the effectiveness of our proposed enhancement model from a clinical perspective.
+The evaluation was conducted on three sets of enhanced X-ray scans and one set of non-enhanced scans, each containing 69 randomly selected X-ray images from the JSRT, NIH ChestX-ray14, and CheXpert datasets.
+Each set included images enhanced by our model, as well as those produced by the methods of Farbman \textit{et al.} \cite{Fattal2008} and Madmad \textit{et al.} \cite{Madmad2021}, along with an unaltered set of original images.
+The radiologists, blinded to the enhancement methods, were asked to rank each image on a scale from 1 (lowest quality) to 3 (highest quality).
+The distribution of scores across the methods by Farbman \textit{et al.} \cite{Fattal2008}, Madmad \textit{et al.} \cite{Madmad2021}, and our method is summarized in Table~\ref{table:2}.
+Both radiologists consistently rated our method the highest, reinforcing its effectiveness in a professional clinical setting.